Colchester Institute Skip To Main Content

 • rely on past experience with the employer where no significant change has taken place

-• work with parents to ensure employers know in advance about learners who might be at greater risk
+• work with parents to ensure employers know in advance about their placed students/apprentices who might be at greater risk

 • keep checks in proportion to the environment